 Nationally, there will be several areas of impact.
 The first is that because of the lack of broadband and computers in low-income homes, the dividing line between social classes will widen.
 The second is that our entire country’s education system (including students) will become more skilled at using e-learning.
 The third is that distance learning or e-learning will be a major component of our educational system going forward even after the epidemic is defeated.

 Experts, including Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases, believe a vaccination will be invented and ready for use around Christmas, and after that, it will take four to six months to inject our 336 million citizens.
-(8) The number of infected will continue to rise until enough citizens get the vaccination.
-However, recent polls show that one out of every four Americans would decline to be vaccinated, which could keep schools closed even longer.

 From an educational perspective, Rowan County is in a much better position to implement on-line learning than most of the rest of the country and has laid the foundation for a strong economic recovery.